chaudhary1337/BlockChain-Unchained/Solidity/Break/README.md

 Long Answer: The contract ```KinfOfEther``` allows only one king, who has maximum amount of ether in storage currently.
 The "kings" are usualy accounts of people, residing in the ```EVM```, along with contracts themselves.
 Infact what we exploit is partly the fact that user account and contract account addresses are indistinguishable; we can have a contract pretend to be a user.
 This is not an issue, and is perfectly valid.
 [Source](https://stackoverflow.com/questions/42081194/where-do-smart-contracts-reside-in-blockchain-ethereum-or-hyperledger)

 Now, note how the contract ```Attack``` does not have any fallback function to accept the ether back.
 This simply means that the transactions will fail; this contract can *not* receive any ether.
 Thus, we stay the king, by not accepting the refund XD

+### Fix
+Do not auto-refund.
+Add a new function to withdraw the funds.
+This was execution will be un-haltered.